Kamran Hosseini, MD, PhD

 Kamran Hosseini, MD, PhD has over 20 years of experience in the field of ophthalmology drug & device development.
-Most recently, as Site Lead & Chief Medical Officer at Insite Vision (a Sun Pharma company), he oversaw clinical, pre-clinical, CMC, manufacturing, regulatory affairs, and drug development programs.
+Most recently, as Site Lead & Chief Medical Officer at Insite Vision Inc., he oversaw clinical, pre-clinical, CMC, manufacturing, regulatory affairs, and drug development programs.
 He led the approval of AzaSite™ in Canada & BromSite™ in USA.
 Prior to InSite, he was the resident expert and a member of the Ophthalmology Task Force of J&J and director of the ocular drug delivery program at Alza Corporation (a J&J company).
 He has over 20 patents in drug delivery (filed & issued) and has (co-)authored over 60 scientific & clinical publications.

 Perry J. Sternberg

 Perry Sternberg, who currently serves as President and Chief Executive Officer for Corium, Inc., brings more than 25 years of experience in the biotechnology and pharmaceutical industries, with commercial experience across a wide range of therapeutic areas, including ophthalmics, in diverse markets.